aboutcode-org/aboutcode/docs/source/scancode-toolkit/contribute/gsoc_17_final_report.rst

 `Add a Resource class to hold all scanned info <https://github.com/nexB/scancode-toolkit/issues/738>`_
 * ``Ongoing`` *

-Here, the goal was to create a ``Resource`` class such that it holds all the scanned data for a resource (i.e a file or a directory).
+Here, the goal was to create a ``Resource`` class, such that it holds all the scanned data for a resource (i.e a file or a directory).
 This class would go on to eventually encapsulate the caching logic entirely.
 For now, it just holds the ``info`` and ``path`` of a resource.